 - What are the main drivers of cost?
 Is it possible to get the desired quality of training for less money?

 - By choosing this training provider or course, did you attempt to minimize cost while maximizing quality?

 - What will the results be?
 Is it clear how training will lead to a job for an unemployed person or a better job for someone who is already employed?

 - Is grant funding being distributed equitably?

 What if I believe my application or claim was denied in error?
 Can I appeal the decision?

 Yes, but before submitting an appeal, applicants are encouraged to seek clarification by contacting the ETG at ETG@gov.bc.ca.
 For employers who don’t understand why their application or claim was denied, program staff can provide clarification.
-Employers who still believe that their application or claim should not have been denied and would like to submit a formal appeal may refer to the ETG Decision Appeal Instructions.

 What is the maximum reimbursement amount an employer may receive?